 After a bonus award for a participant has been determined under the EVA Plan for a plan year, it will be credited to the participant's "bonus bank."
 The amount of the bonus bank is increased or decreased for any plan year by the amount of bonus determined for such year.
-The participant will be paid from his bonus bank for such year up to the target bonus amount, plus one-third of any remaining bank balance for such year and prior plan years.
+The Participant will be paid from his bonus bank for such year up to the target bonus amount, plus one third of any remaining bank balance for such year and prior plan years.
 If the available bonus bank balance is negative, no payment will occur.
-The maximum amount of the bonus that may be paid to a participant subject to section 162(m) of the Code during any one calendar year is \$5 million.
+The maximum amount of the bonus that may be determined for a plan year and credited to a participant's bonus bank is \$5 million.
 Special rules apply for the proration or forfeiture of bonuses and amounts payable from the bonus bank upon termination of a participant's employment under various circumstances (such as retirement, death, disability or misconduct).
 There are also special rules relating to leaves of absence and demotions.

-The EVA Plan may be amended at any time by the Board or the Committee, which may seek shareholder approval of any such amendment to the extent deemed necessary or advisable for purposes of complying with section 162(m) of the Code or for any other reason.
+The EVA Plan may be amended at any time by the Board or the Committee, which may seek shareholder approval of any such amendment to the extent deemed necessary or advisable for purposes of complying with Section 162(m) of the Code or for any other reason.
 The EVA Plan, if approved, will remain in effect until December 31, 2003.

 It is not possible at this time to determine the bonuses that may become payable under the EVA Plan for 1999, the first year of the amended plan's operation.
-The EVA awards paid under the current EVA Plan for 1997 to the Company's Named Executive Officers are as set forth on the Summary Compensation Table on page 11.
-The aggregate EVA awards paid to all executive officers as a group was \$6,141,714 and approximately \$57,188,811 for all non-executive officer employees as a group.
+The EVA awards paid under the current EVA Plan in 1997 to the Company's Named Executive Officers are as set forth on the Summary Compensation Table on page 10.
+The aggregate EVA awards paid to all executive officers as a group was \$6,198,160 and approximately \$57,188,811 for all non-executive employees as a group.